MarkFuljhari/AkelliBot/README.md

 ### Support

-Having trouble with our bot or software?
+Having trouble with our bot or software? \n
 Do you see our software doing strange activity in logs without your legal or staff's permission?

 Report it to our team on [Discord](https://discord.me/akellibot).